 - Camera (rear): 48MP + 2MP (macro) + 2MP (depth) + 2MP (video cam)

 - Camera (front): 16MP

 Design and Display

-All other controls are placed on the usual places except the second speaker, which is locked near the earpiece.
+All other controls are placed in the usual places except the second speaker, locked near the earpiece.

 Infinix Note 7 exceeds the rivals in Antutu benchmarks by a decent margin.
 It scored 194940, which is better than Samsung Galaxy A51’s 186414 that carries an Exynos 9611 chipset.
 It even surpassed Honor 9X (181341) and Realme 5i (163563).